 If any of these situations happen, the clock is restarted, giving the other team in possession another round of ten or eight seconds to advance.

 Of course, a lot of training and strategic game planning is required for your team to utilize their ten seconds well.
-Besides having a solid basketball system, it's crucial to have focused training and implement strategic game plans so your team can maximize every second of the game.
+Besides having a solid basketball system, having focused training and implementing strategic game plans is crucial so your team can maximize every second of the game.

-The Bottom Line: The 8- and 10-Second Rule Boosts Team Players Agility and Skill
+The Bottom Line: The 8- and 10-Second Rules Boost Team Agility and Skill

 How Can We Help You?